-We’ve been living and camping in California for the last two years so owning a warm sleeping bag certainly wasn’t a necessity, but now that we live North Carolina our needs have drastically changed.
+We’ve been living and camping in California, especially in the California National Parks, for the last two years so owning a warm sleeping bag certainly wasn’t a necessity, but now that we live North Carolina our needs have drastically changed.
 The summers are still hot but camping is a year-round activity and we don’t want any restrictions.
 With the Fall upon us, it was time to buy a warmer sleeping bag.
 Since Mountainsmith brought its 30+ year heritage in the outdoors back to the sleeping bag category, it was our first choice.
 The Monarch 0 Degree sleeping bag is ideal for cold and wet weather camping or anyone who struggles to stay warm when the thermometer drops.
 The bag accommodates a host of features guaranteeing a sound night’s sleep.
 Add in the value of the cotton storage sack and sil-nylon compression stuffsack and this bag can’t be beat.

 We now live in a humid, wet climate where rain is the norm this time of year, but with the appropriate gear, that doesn’t have to be the end of our camping weekends.
 The Monarch 0 Degree is insulated with compressible, MountainLoft Hollowfiber synthetic fill.
 It’s water-resistant and continues to provide warmth even when wet.
 After a rainy, damp night of camping, refer to my “fun” experience in Switzerland, you will truly appreciate a sleeping bag like the Monarch.
 The relaxed fit is combined with a form-fitting, adjustable hood, a full-length draft tube, and a neck baffle collar to make sure you stay warm and sleep well.
 As Canadians, we’re not unfamiliar with cold weather; we’re adaptable, but it’s a whole lot easier and more comfortable with fitting gear like the Monarch sleeping bag.